-GRADE(S): 11 - 12 LENGTH: Full Year
+GRADE(S): 12 LENGTH: Fall Semester

-This employment/internship course is taken in conjunction with cyber course 5650 (Seniors) or 5649 (Juniors).
+This cyber course for seniors is taken in conjunction with your part-time job.
+The first semester includes workplace etiquette and money management skills.
+The 2nd semester (5662 found under social studies in the Program of Studies) will cover Economics so that each senior will be able to meet the school requirement of an Economics credit.
+To obtain an early release, you must be enrolled in this AND be employed or interning a minimum of 15 hours during the school week.
 The student must be employed or interning a minimum of 15 hours a week, Monday through Friday.
 The student grade is based on monthly hours reports and quarterly employer evaluations.
 Students normally leave the building and campus immediately following their last required course of the day.
 Job-related transportation is the responsibility of the student.
 Your job experience or internship must have a clear employer-employee relationship where you are being paid an appropriate wage and your employer is deducting appropriate payroll taxes.
 Students are not allowed to work for immediate family members unless prior approval is received.
 Delivery jobs with no direct supervisor (i.e. Door Dash) are not allowed.
+We have a list of employers willing to bring on students if you do not have a job.
 A contract signed by the employer and another contract signed by the student and parent must be completed and returned to the Internship & Employment coordinator before the first day of classes.
-Contracts are available from the Internship & Employment coordinator two weeks before school starts.
+Contracts are available from the Internship & Employment coordinator two weeks before school starts